Overview

 Another good source of information is the document prepared by the Business France Agency on Doing Business in France.

-Information is also available from a number of business organizations such as Business France, the American Chamber of Commerce in France, the European-American Chamber of Commerce in France, and the French American Chamber of Commerce in the United States.
-As a member state of the European Union, EU directives must be transposed into French legislation and implemented locally.
+Information is also available from several business organizations such as Business France, the American Chamber of Commerce in France, the European-American Chamber of Commerce in France, and the French American Chamber of Commerce in the United States.
+As France is a member state of the European Union, EU directives must be transposed into French legislation and implemented locally.

 Companies wishing to use distribution, franchising, and agency arrangements need to ensure that the agreements they put into place are in accordance with EU and member state national laws.
 Council Directive 86/653/EEC establishes certain minimum standards of protection for self-employed commercial agents who sell or purchase goods on behalf of their principals.
 The Directive establishes the rights and obligations of the principal and its agents, the agent’s remuneration, and the conclusion and termination of an agency contract.
 It also establishes the notice to be given and indemnity or compensation to be paid to the agent.
 U.S. companies should be particularly aware that according to the Directive, parties may not derogate from certain requirements.
 Accordingly, the inclusion of a clause specifying an alternate body of law to be applied in the event of a dispute will likely be ruled invalid by European courts.